 The tour will help you learn about Cali through the eyes of a local expert, see the most important sites, and sample local cuisine and beverages, enabling you to thoroughly indulge yourself in the Cali culture and discover its hidden jewels.

-It starts from the colonial-style neighbourhood of San Antonio toward the historical centre dedicated to famous figures from the country’s past.
+It starts from the colonial-style neighborhood of San Antonio toward the historical center dedicated to famous figures from the country’s past.
 No doubt, this tour will broaden your understanding of Cali’s history and the events that helped form it into a lovely city today.
 You can book a spot on it here.
-The tour leaves at 1600 on Monday, Wednesday and Friday and at 10 am on Saturday from La Ermita Church.
+The tour leaves at 1000 every day apart from Sunday.
+You will need to reserve a place, but the tour is tip based.

 Salsa dancing is one of the top things to do in Cali (and maybe South America).
 We think you are losing out if you do not dance in Cali – this beautiful city lives and breathes it.
 The cheerful music is heard all around town so learn to dance or wing it while you’re there.